MarkThackham/MarkThackham.github.io/Portfolio/machine-learning/machine-learning-seoul-bike-hire.md

 ## Modelling

 ### Preparation
 Machine learning models need categorical features numerically encoded.
-Cyclical encoding represents variables that repeat in cycles (like hour of day).
+Cyclical encoding accounts for features that repeat in cycles (like hour of day).
 For example, Hour 0 and Hour 23 are close in time, which cyclic encoding reflects.
-Cyclical encoding maps a periodic variable \( v \ = the value (e.g., 0–23 for hours)) with period \( N \ = the total number of categories (e.g., 24 for hours) ) onto a circle:
+Cyclical encoding maps a periodic feature \( v \ = the value (e.g., 0–23 for hours)) with period \( N \ = the total number of categories (e.g., 24 for hours) ) onto a circle:

 $$
 x_{\sin} = \sin\left(\frac{2\pi v}{N}\right)